microsoft/pxt/docs/blog/localization/tips-and-tricks.md

 ![In-context translations](/static/blog/microbit/localization/in-context-translations.png)

 For people interested in translating MakeCode for the micro:bit, please watch this [video](https://www.youtube.com/watch?v=eQldcOs-1_4) from Micro:bit Live about how to get involved with the micro:bit translation community.

+## Translator shout-outs!

+Our translating community is full of incredible individuals who donate their time and effort to the cause of globalizing the MakeCode editor.
+We wanted to take some time to thank some specific members on our Crowdin community who have gone above and beyond so far in 2022:

+- **syslo** has been translating Polish with over 55,000 contributions this year
+- **AntoniOlivella** has been translating Catalan with over 41,000 contributions this year
+- **CephasPi** has been translating Slovak with over 34,000 contributions this year
+- **yeremiaryangunadi** has been translating Indonesian with over 33,000 contributions this year
+- **uranlena2** has been translating Albanian with over 25,000 contributions this year
+- **goox** has been translating French with over 16,000 contributions this year
+- **Ski26** has been translating Tagalog with over 15,000 contributions this year
+- **rozsahegyip** has been translating Hungarian with over 10,000 contributions this year

+The above translators/proofreaders are not solely defined by the numbers provided.
+Many of our translators, including the above folks, are long-standing contributors who have helped us maintain content in multiple languages as we develop our content.
+We are so thankful for what they and the others in our community do.

+Additionally, we want to give a special additional shout-out to **rogerst**, who was the catalyst behind the effort to get Catalan translated for our micro:bit editor.
+In his work to get this done, he recruited, trained, and supported volunteers whilst proofreading translations himself.
+His commitment to bring the translated version of the editor and microbit.org to students in his region is truly paying off, as Catalan was recently released as a language on our MakeCode micro:bit beta site!